rust-stuco/lectures/week2/slides.md

 # Slices

-_Slices_ let you reference a contiguous sequence of elements in a collection rather than the whole collection.
+- _Slices_ let you reference a contiguous sequence of elements in a collection rather than the whole collection

-A slice is similar to a reference, so it does not have ownership
+* A slice is similar to a reference, so it does not have ownership

 ---